 There can also be other issues with signal reception.
 Contrary to popular opinion, simply attaching an antenna to a TV does not guarantee a good signal.
 There are a lot of factors that can affect reception, including distance from the towers, elevation, obstructing objects (trees, buildings, etc) in the path of the signal and so forth.
 If you are having trouble with reliable signals for more than one channel in our area, it’s worthwhile to hire a company like ours to professionally install an antenna.
 We have a number of seasoned experts on our staff with the tools and experience to determine what kind of antenna you need and where to install it.
 If you have an antenna that has stopped working, we can also diagnose the situation.
 It may simply need to be re-aimed.
 Antenna reception can be trickier than you may think, even if you live near the towers!

-So if can’t get FOX 11 during the next Packers game, give us a call at 920-733-6464 (or fill out the form below) and schedule an antenna installation.
+So if you are in need of a professionally-installed antenna, give us a call at 920-733-6464 (or fill out the form below).
 Don’t hesitate — appointments fill up quite fast during football season, and winter weather limits the types of installations we can achieve.
 We would be happy to help you enjoy football all season long with a solid, reliable TV signal.